 Middle school grammar resources require a dash of fun and lots of engaging ideas to reach students.
+Embrace fun grammar activities middle school -style.

 This post aims to help teachers use middle school grammar resources in engaging ways.
 When I begin planning grammar lessons, I consider best practices just like any other lesson.
 Some students don’t mind worksheets, but others will need hands-on activities, color, group work, and stations.